bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 When units are added to the visible units list, they are added [at (or near) the head of the list](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/game_types.h#L41-L45).

-This means that units have their orders processed in reverse order to when they last became visible.
+This means that units have their orders processed in reverse order to when they last became visible: the most recent units to become visible have their orders processed first.

 Note that BWAPI's `isVisible` does not reflect whether a unit is in the visible units list or not.
 Rather, it appears to be tied to whether the units position is in the fog of war or not.
 Two examples are workers harvesting gas and workers loaded in a transport; in both cases they are not in the engine's visible units list, but BWAPI's `isVisible` will return true.